mndillon/toki-pona-nanpa-linja-n/README.md

 - Ends in -la (safe from digit collision)
 - Means “next section/context” (poka la)
 - Clean separator word
+- Can be used with tenpo for hour and minute delimiter

 ### kipisi
 - Contains **s**, which no digit word has